nikoskon2003/WarpsPro/README.md

 # FEATURES
   - /warp \[warp name\]
-    * If you don't input any arguments it will dispaly all the server's warps.
+    * If you don't input any arguments it will display all the servers warps.
-    * Inputing a name after the command, will teleport you in the warp.
+    * Inputting a name after the command, will teleport you in the warp.
 Example: **/warp shop**
   - /setwarp <warp name> | **Only In-Game** |
     * Sets a warp at the player current position.
 Example: **/setwarp shop**
     * Only players with **warpspro.command.setwarp** permission can run this command!